Knowledge base

 Technologies for software development

-To use the C# language and the .NET framework with the Mono implementation, in order to develop software applications that can be deployed and executed on multiple platforms, outside the Windows environment, it is recommended to opt for solutions such as:
+To use the C# language and the .NET framework with the Mono implementation, in order to develop software applications that can be deployed and executed on multiple platforms, outside of the Windows environment, it is recommended to opt for solutions such as:

 Has this FAQ been helpful?